Ethnikos Piraeus F.C.: 2000s

 After the 1999–00 season Ethnikos fell from Beta Ethniki to Gamma Ethniki for the first time.
 The club’s ultimate low point came when it fell from Gamma Ethniki and spent the 2003–04 season in Delta Ethniki.

 In summer 2004 Ethnikos merged with A.O.
 Mani, the club maintained Ethnikos' logo and colors and continued to be based in Piraeus, but in name became Ethnikos Piraeus – A.O.
 Mani.
 Ethnikos fans were very upset with the name change, but that problem was eventually solved, as the club was officially renamed Ethnikos Piraeus in 2007.

 In 2005–06 Ethnikos earned promotion back to Beta Ethniki in the final minute of the final match of the season.
-With time expiring, a free kick goal from Eduardo Sander Da Silva against Messiniakos made the final score 1–1 and gave Ethnikos the point needed for promotion.
+With time expiring, a free kickgoal from Eduardo Sander Da Silva against Messiniakos made the final score 1–1 and gave Ethnikos the point needed for promotion.

 Their first season 2006–07 back in the second tier was successful and in the 2009–10 season they reached the promotion play-offs, but failed to win promotion.
 It was the first time since the 1999 relegation that the team claimed their return to the Greek football's top flight.

 2010s

 Next season after having been found guilty of forgery during the winter transfer window, the club was forcibly relegated to the Delta Ethniki for the 2011/12 season.
 Ethnikos were placed in the Group 9 and relegated to the local amateur leagues at the 5th level of the Greek football pyramid, the lowest in their history.

-In the 2012/13 season they were crowned Piraeus champions for first time since 1939 and also reached the Piraeus Cup final, but failed to win promotion to the Football League 2 via the play-offs.
+In the 2012/13 season they were crowned Piraeus champions and also reached the Piraeus Cup final, but failed to win promotion to the Football League 2 via the play-offs.
 Ethnikos won the double in the 2013/14 season (Piraeus champions and Cup winners), and finally managed to return to the third tier of Greek football through the promotion play-offs where they topped the Group 9.
 The 2014–15 Gamma Ethniki saw them 4th in the Group 4 and runners-up of the Football League 2 Cup.
-Last season they finished runners-up in the Group 6 of the 2021-22 Gamma Ethniki.
+Last season they finished runners-up in the Group 6 of the 2021–22 Gamma Ethniki.

+The club celebrated its centennial anniversary with a victory over Agios Nikolaos (1–0) on 19 November 2023.

 Balkans Cup

 1976 competition

 After Ethnikos finishing 4th in the 1974–75 Greek League and losing out on a UEFA Cup spot, qualified for the Balkans Cup for the first time in its history.
-Ethnikos did not manage to win any game, as the star player of the team Washington Calcattera had been injured.
+Ethnikos did manage to win only one game against Dinamo Zagreb, as the star player of the team Washington Calcattera had been injured.
 They finished bottom of the Group B. The results: